Save big (up to $1,875) on small business tools with our free membership, business.com+

 What is a cloud PBX?

-Cloud-based private branch exchanges (PBX) offer companies a modern way to communicate and route calls via the internet.
+A cloud private branch exchange (PBX) is an internet-based phone system that routes and manages business calls through a provider’s servers rather than with your own hardware.
+These systems offer companies a modern way to communicate and route calls via the internet.
 Cloud PBX systems often replace costly on-premises PBX hardware that uses traditional telephone equipment and phone service providers to handle voice communications.

 The term “cloud PBX” is often used interchangeably with “hosted PBX” because a third party manages the equipment.
-However, technically, “hosted PBX” is a more general term that can refer to any business telephone system housed outside of your premises.
+However, a hosted PBX is a more general term that can refer to any business telephone system housed outside of your premises.

 Cloud PBX is a type of business phone system often used interchangeably with terms such as "hosted PBX," "IP PBX" and "virtual PBX."